riceissa/issarice.com/wiki/is-effective-altruism-new.md

 However, the idea of prioritization itself is not new.
-In particular, I will draw on the history of priority-setting in global health (one of the main causes of effective altruism) to show this.
+In particular, I will draw on the history of priority-setting in global health (one of the main causes of effective altruism) to show this, and I also consolidate previous critiques of the effective altruism movement along these lines.
 I finally suggest exploring the history of global health, philanthropy, and various movements as a way to ground the movement in past and current efforts and to guard against criticisms of arrogance.

 # Claims that effective altruism is new